Overview and Specializations

 Psychiatric Observation Suite (POS)

-Psychiatry Consultation Liaison Service
+Psychiatry Consultation/Liaison Service

 Montefiore Einstein Center for Transplantation - Transplant Psychology Service

 The Montefiore Einstein Center for Transplantation is a Center of Excellence in kidney and liver transplantation.
 We pride ourselves in providing state-of-the art multidisciplinary care for patients undergoing kidney, pancreas, and liver transplantation, as well as kidney and liver living donation.
 The psychology and psychiatry services are fully integrated into the transplant program and highly regarded across disciplines.
 Interns will work within the transplant team to assess for psychological contraindications to liver and kidney transplantation and living donation, as well as provide inpatient assessment and therapy for patients hospitalized post-transplant and presenting with a variety of psychological concerns, including alcohol/substance use disorders, depression, and anxiety.
 Interventions used with transplant patients are based on CBT, motivational interviewing, and mindfulness.
 Interns will collaborate closely with members of the multidisciplinary team including surgeons, hepatologists, nephrologists, social workers, and nurses to provide high-quality integrated care for transplant recipients and living donors.
 There are opportunities to participate in multidisciplinary team meetings with the transplant team.
 Clinical supervision and consultation will be provided by Drs.
-Teh, Simpson, Cho, and Spyrou.
+Teh, Cho, and Spyrou.

 Research